Media consumption: How Media Shaped Meaning for American Youth

+Media consumption, particularly social media consumption, plays a major role in the socialization and social behaviors of adolescents.
+Young adults are beginning to form an understanding of identity, behavior and social expectation from the exposure of images and symbols.

+Adolescents have the ability to choose media that best suits their personalities and preferences, which in turn create youth that have a skewed view of the world and limited social interaction skills.

 Social semiotics represent a significant role in how adolescents learn and employ social interaction.
 Impressionable adolescents regularly imitate the sign systems seen in the media.
 These semiotic systems affect their behavior through connotations, narratives, and myths.
 Adolescents are shaped by the sign systems in the media they consume.
-For example, many young girls in the 1990s dressed and acted like the Spice Girls, a pop band that gathered prolific and critical acclaim at the time.
-Similarly, boy bands created a trend of many teenage boys frosting their hair in the early 2000s.
+Pew Research Center showed that a majority of young adults use platforms like YouTube, Instagram and TikTok regularly.
+Visual content spreads rapidly and strengthens certain behaviors and ideas.

 With more exposure to the media and images of models, young women are more likely to conform to the ideals of specific body images.
 Anorexia, bulimia and models smoking convey to girls that a feminine person is thin, beautiful, and must do certain things to her body to be attractive.
 A code of femininity (see media and gender) implies today that a "true" woman is thin, girlish, frail, passive, and focused on serving others.
 On the other hand, the code of masculinity for a young males raised within the past several decades may include the ideals of profusely individualistic and self-sufficient natures, oft personified in film characters such as cowboys and outlaw bikers.
 The images, myths, and narratives of these ideas imply that a "true" man is a relentless problem solver, physically strong, emotionally inexpressive, and at times, a daredevil with little regard for societal expectations and the law of the land.

-The never ceasing flood of signs, images, narratives, and myths surrounding consumers of media have the capability to influence behavior through the use of codes.
-Codes are maps of meaning, systems of signs that are used to interpret behavior.
-Codes connect semiotic systems of meaning with social structure and values.
 The idea of being judged on femininity or clothing relates to experiences later in life, including job interviews and the emphasis placed on reaching financial success.

 Media consumption has become an integral part of modern culture, and has shaped younger generations through socialization and the interpretations provided for the signs and world around them.

+Social and cultural effects

+Media consumption plays a huge role in the cultivation of young adults, as people develop patterns based on the content they consume.
+This shapes their understanding of social norms and influences behavior.

+Media also influences behavior through symbols, narratives and representations, often studied through semiotics.
+This shapes how people interpret identity, gender roles and cultural expectations.